 Pathways Transition Programs, Inc. is a private mental health services provider for children and their families.
-Based in Decatur, Georgia, our four office locations serve more than 20 north-central Georgia counties.
+Based in Decatur, Georgia, our three office locations serve more than 20 north-central Georgia counties.

 Our staff consists of a diverse group of over 100 full-time professionals that include licensed psychiatrist, licensed psychologists, licensed counselors, licensed social workers and a team of highly trained and supervised behavioral aides.

 We offer a comprehensive array of assessment and therapy services for children, adolescents, adults, and families.
 Our services are both therapeutic and psycho-educational, fostering and supporting change and growth through healing the wounds of trauma and life challenges, as well as training and skill development to enhance coping skills and build resilience.

 Our clients represent the variety and richness of our community and our referrals come from many sources —

 - Parents seeking assistance and guidance with their children and family challenges